gbby/vism2004/README.md

 ## Syllabus

-You will find the syllabus in .tex, .rtf, and .pdf formats in the /syllabus-master directory.
+You will find the syllabus in .tex and .pdf formats in the /syllabus directory.
 <!---
 Course materials - readings, for example - can be found on Canvas.
 -->